blurrycontour/zuul-gerrit/doc/source/zuul.rst

   Uses the same syntax as **success**, but describes what Zuul should do if at least one job fails.

+**merge-failure**
+  Uses the same syntax as **success**, but describes what Zuul should do if it is unable to merge in the patchset.
+If no merge-failure reporters are listed then the ``failure`` reporter will be used to notify of unsuccessful merges.

 **start**
   Uses the same syntax as **success**, but describes what Zuul should do when a change is added to the pipeline manager.
 This can be used,